What is Local SEO, and How does it work?

 Additionally, location-based factors like having a business listing in Google My Business, local citations from data aggregators, and review signals – that should be published by your local customers – are also taken into consideration in your local oriented seo rankings and as consequence you should also take them into consideration in your local SEO efforts.

-It’s also important to note that there are SEO tools focused on local search that can help you to develop local oriented SEO audits, from developing keyword research focused on your local audience, building citations, managing Google My Business listings, business profile and Google posts, and even monitor your inclusion in local packs.
+It’s also important to note that there are SEO tools focused on search that can help you to develop local oriented SEO audits, from developing keyword research focused on your local audience, building citations, managing Google My Business listings, business profile and Google posts, and even monitor your inclusion in local packs.

 Website content is a significant factor, just as it is in Google’s traditional search algorithm, but location-based factors like Google My Business, citations, and review signals are also included.